Fine Art

 English: Black-tufted Marmoset

-The Black-tufted Marmoset (Callithrix penicillata), also known as Mico-estrela in Portuguese, is a species of New World monkey that lives primarily in the Neo-tropical gallery forests of the Brazilian Central Plateau.
-It ranges from Bahia to Paraná,[3] and as far inland as Goiás, between 14 and 25 degrees south of the equator.
-This marmoset typically resides in rainforests, living an arboreal life high in the trees, but below the canopy.
+The black-tufted marmoset (Callithrix penicillata) is a species of New World monkey that lives primarily in the Neotropical gallery forests of the Brazilian Central Plateau.
+It ranges from Bahia to Paraná,[3] and as far inland as Goiás, between 14°S and 25°S, and can commonly be seen in the Rio de Janeiro city where it was introduced.
+This marmoset typically resides in rainforests, living an arboreal life high in the trees, below the canopy.
 They are only rarely spotted near the ground.

 Physical description

-The Black-tufted Marmoset is characterized by black tufts of hair around their ears.
+The black-tufted marmoset is characterized by black tufts of hair around their ears.
 It typically has some sparse white hairs on its face.
 It usually has a brown or black head and its limbs and upper body are gray, as well as its abdomen, while its rump and underside are usually black.
-Its tail is ringed with black and white and is not prehensile, but is used for balance.
+Its tail is ringed with black and white and is not prehensive, instead used for balance.
 It does not have an opposable thumb and its nails tend to have a claw-like appearance.
-The Black-tufted Marmoset reaches a size of 19 to 22 cm and weighs up to 350 g.
+The black-tufted marmoset reaches a size of 19.0 to 22.1 centimetres (7.48–8.7 in) and weighs up to 350 g (12.35 oz).

 Behavior

-Diurnal and arboreal, the Black-tufted Marmoset has a lifestyle very similar to other marmosets.
+The black-tufted marmoset has a lifestyle very similar to other marmosets, being diurnal and arboreal.
 It typically lives in family groups of 2 to 14.
 The groups usually consist of a reproductive couple and their offspring.
-Twins are very common among this species and the males, as well as juvenile offspring, often assist the female in the raising of the young.
+The males, as well as juvenile offspring, commonly assist the female in the raising of the young.

 Food and predation

-The Black-tufted Marmoset diet consists primarily of tree sap which it gets by nibbling the bark with its long lower incisors.
+The black-tufted marmoset diet consists primarily of tree sap, which it obtains by nibbling the bark with its long lower incisors.
 In periods of drought, it will also include fruit and insects in its diet.
-In periods of serious drought it has also been known to eat small arthropods, molluscs, bird eggs, baby birds and small vertebrates.
+In periods of serious drought, it has also been known to eat small arthropods, molluscs, bird eggs, baby birds and small vertebrates.

 Reproduction